mtienni/cpsc552project/README.md

-# CPSC 552 Final Project
+# CPSC 552 Final Project - Entropy regularized contextual dropout

 Code is entirely contained in the Jupyter notebook.